What is an ADU?

 There are a variety of standards which may be applied in the case of an ADU.
 These might include limiting the overall number of residents in both units, limitation with respect to home occupations, the location of entrance doors and size of the ADU.
 Where an ADU is created in a new or existing detached structure or by the addition to a house, there are additional standards regulating the exterior appearance and materials of the ADU.
 These additional standards include provisions for the height, roof pitch, trim, eaves and windows.
 Your local building department can provide additional guidelines that should be followed.

-WHO CAN BENEFIT FROM AN ADU?
+WHO CAN BENEFIT FROM AN ADU or DADU?

 Many municipalities now encourage homeowners to build Accessory Dwellings on properties with single family homes.
 There are many restrictions that apply, however; there is a reasonable amount of flexibility that allows most homeowners to add ADUs on their property.
 Also, in many cases, the homes do not have to be owner occupied.